 Once the participants' search queries are homogenized, we apply automatic query reformulation to automatically combine the participants' search queries in a single query.
-Several query expansion techniques have been proposed to expand a query by adding terms [9], but not all of these techniques can be applied in our work because of the following: they do not support a model-based corpus; they rely on word relationships that exist in Natural Language (NL) because in software words do not share the same relationships [64]; they rely on external sources such as the web; or they are based on algorithms with high computational complexity to produce query reformulations for daily Manuscript submitted to ACM maintenance tasks.
-The technique that we selected is based on Rocchio's method, the most commonly used method 313 314 for query reformulation [23, 37, 44].
-Rocchio's method orders the terms in the top K relevant documents based on 315 the sum of the importance of each term of the K documents relative to the corpus by using the following equation: 316 Rocchio = $\sum{d \in R} TfIdf(t, d)$ , where R is the set of top K relevant documents in the list of retrieved results, d is a 317 318 document in R, and t is a term in d.
-The first component of the measure is the Term Frequency (Tf), which is the number 319 of times the term appears in a document and which is an indicator of the importance of the term in the document 320 compared to the rest of the terms in that document.
-The second component is the Inverse Document Frequency (Idf), 321 which is the inverse of the number of documents in the corpus containing that term and which indicates the specificity 322 323 of that term for a document containing it.
+Several query expansion techniques have been proposed to expand a query by adding terms [37], but not all of these techniques can be applied in our work because of the following: they do not support a model-based corpus; they rely on word relationships that exist in NL because in software words do not share the same relationships [38]; they rely on external sources such as the web; or they are based on algorithms with high computational complexity to produce query reformulations for daily maintenance tasks.
+The technique that we selected is based on Rocchio's method, which is perhaps the most commonly used method for query reformulation [13], [14], [16].
+Rocchio's method orders the terms in the top K relevant documents based on the sum of the importance of each term of the K documents relative to the corpus by using the following equation: $Rocchio = \sum{d \in R} TfIdf(t, d)$ , where R is the set of top K relevant documents in the list of retrieved results, d is a document in R, and t is a term in d.
+The first component of the measure is the Term Frequency (Tf), which is the number of times the term appears in a document and which is an indicator of the importance of the term in the document compared to the rest of the terms in that document.

+The second component is the Inverse Document Frequency (Idf), which is the inverse of the number of documents in the corpus containing that term and which indicates the specificity of that term for a document containing it.